DSecurity/efiSeek/README.md

 ## Installation

-Set the `GHIDRA_INSTALL_DIR` environment variable to the ghidra path.
+Set `GHIDRA_INSTALL_DIR` environment variable to ghidra path.

 Start `gradlew.bat`, after the completion of building a copy archive from the `dist` directory to `GHIDRA_HOME_DIR/Extensions/Ghidra/`.
 And turn on this extention in your ghidra.

 ## Usage

-After install, you can use the analyzer.
-If you open a UEFI file, the analyzer appears and is selected automatically.
+After installation you are free to use this analyzer.
+If you open a EFI file, the analyzer appears selected automatically.
 To start the analyzer, press `A` or `Analysis/Auto Analyze` and press `Analyze`.

 ## References